 Surface Wind observations

-Figure 10 shows the position of rainbands with time along a straight line section joining automatic weather station (AWS) sites on the islands of Tiree and Islay (Fig. 8).
+Figure 10 shows the position of rainbands with time along a straight line section joining AWS sites on the islands of Tiree and Islay (Fig. 8).
 Distance is measured from north-northwest to south-southeast.
 The precipitation rate at 5 minute intervals estimated by the radar network has been interpolated to the section to create the time-distance progression of rainfall rate.
 Wind gust strength (5-minute running median to be consistent with the radar update interval) is overlain for both AWS sites, after subtracting a 90-minute running median to remove the larger-scale variation.
 White curves indicate the progression of rainbands along the section, identified using animations of the radar images.
 Band B1 moves from Tiree (point T) at 1445 UTC to Islay (I) at 1610 UTC and was intercepted by the aircraft at point A (1510 UTC).
 Note the variability in the precipitation rate of this rainband as it moved along the section – as well as moving south-southeastward the cloud bands changed morphology noticeably between 5 minute radar images.
 One rainband appeared to split into two at around 1500 UTC: band B1 propagated towards the ESE while B2 was more stationary, curving almost parallel to the bent-back front (Fig. 8).
 The rain reaching Tiree at 1515 UTC (seen on Fig. 8) was at the tip of a much broader precipitation feature advancing rapidly from the WNW along the bent-back front.
 The aircraft intercepted cloud band B3 in the non-precipitating air ahead of this feature.
 At about 1615 UTC another precipitation band, B4, emerged between band B2 and the bent-back front.

 Consistent with the aircraft observations at 840 hPa, the surface wind speed is lower in the core of rainband B1 and immediately after it (at T and I) than in the clear air either side.
 Similar dips in wind speed occurred during the passage of band B2 across Islay (1715 UTC) and also the earlier bands S1 and S2.
 To generalise this result, data from all 13 AWS sites across central Scotland were examined for this day.
 The mode of wind speed within the rainbands was 1.5 m s-1 lower than between them while locally the peak to trough variation in surface gust strength associated with bands was as much as 10 m s-1.
 In summary, both at aircraft altitude and at the surface there is evidence that the wind speed tends to dip during the passage of a rainband, and to be higher in the clear air in between.
 Given the linear nature of the rainbands and their tendency to align along the mean wind, this suggests that the strongest surface winds (and therefore damage) will be arranged in linear swathes.
-We now examine forecast model predictions of the storm to see how well the Unified Model simulated these features.
+We now examine forecast model predictions of the storm to see how well the Met Office Unified Model simulated these features.

 Ensemble Prediction of Banding in the High Wind Region